CiscoAandI/ThousandEyesSDK/README.md

 # Thousand Eyes SDK

+As adoption of Thousand Eyes increases, usage of the api for various things also increases.
+In some cases, the usage of that API is automated.
+This SDK facilitates how to work with the Thousand Eyes SDK in a pythonic way.
+This SDK abstracts the Thousand Eyes API into a python library to be used for writing python code that interacts with the Thousand Eyes API.

 Note: This SDK is beta and is supported at best-effort.
 Please raise issues as you find them.
 Pull requests are more than welcome.

 A Thousand Eyes Python SDK for the Thousand Eyes Monitoring Service API